-Working with the non-government organisation CAP-Youth Empowerment Institute (CAP-YEI) that provides vocational education and training, a team of PEP researchers and researchers from the International Food Policy Research Institute (IFPRI) will evaluate measures to support young women transitioning from school to work.
+Working with the non-profit organisation, CAP-Youth Empowerment Institute (CAP-YEI), that provides vocational education and training, a team of PEP researchers and researchers from the International Food Policy Research Institute (IFPRI) will evaluate measures to support young women transitioning from school to work.

 The project will assess education and training interventions to identify which ones are most effective for improving young women’s employment opportunities while addressing the main obstacles they face when entering the work force.